Before applying for any award, please read our Frequently Asked Questions

 Application Form>

-The Trust has a rolling mini-grants programme: Urgent Small Awards.
+From May 2024, the Trust is trialling a new funding scheme: Urgent Small Awards.
 We have created this scheme in recognition of the fact that small and grassroots organisations can face unforeseen circumstances in which a small amount of support can go a long way.
 The maximum award for Urgent Small Awards is £500 and with a limited funding pot, we urge applicants to think carefully before applying and to do so because an unexpected need has arisen.
 Find out more about Urgent Small Awards>